12 Best Places to Visit in Bodhgaya, Bihar

 11. Muchlind Sarobar Bodhgaya

-12. Wat Thai Temple Bodhgaya
+12. Wat Thai Temple, Bodhgaya

 Wat Thai Temple has a beautiful bronze Buddha statue.
 Inside the monastery, the atmosphere cannot be expressed in words.
 The Bangladesh monastery Bodhgaya is just beside this monastery.

-Is Gaya and Bodhgaya same?
+Are Gaya and Bodhgaya the same?

 No, Gaya and Bodhgaya are not the same.
 Gaya is approximately 15 km away from Bodhgaya.
 Bus, taxi, and auto services are available from Gaya Station.